featherbear/useful-gh-actions/README.md

 This repository contains the GitHub Workflow Actions that I use across my projects.

-They help to automatically build and deploy code to the `gh-pages` of the GitHub repo.
+Most help to automatically build and deploy code to the `gh-pages` of the GitHub repo.
 _(Under the assumption that you don't have any other build tool or webhook that will do it for you)_

 ## Instructions